Keplerian rotation of our Galaxy?: Abstract

 It is common to attribute a flat rotation curve to our Galaxy.
 However \cite{Gazinur} in a recent paper have obtained a Keplerian rotation curve for interstellar clouds in outer parts of the Galaxy.
 They have calculated the distances from equivalent widths of interstellar \ion{Ca}{II} lines.
 The radial velocity was also measured on the interstellar \ion{Ca}{II} absorption line.

 We verify the result by \cite{Gazinur} basing on observations of old open clusters.
-We explain the determinations of flat rotation curves assuming elliptical orbits of stars in our Galaxy.
-The application of formulas derived with the assumption of circular orbits to elliptical ones mimics the flat rotation curve.
-The interstellar clouds with cross-sections larger than stars may have almost circular orbits.
-The rotation curve derived from the interstellar clouds, without the assumption of dark matter, will be Keplerian.
+We propose, that the observations of flat and Keplerian rotation curves may be caused by the assumption of circular orbits.
+The application of formulas derived with the assumption of circular orbits to elliptical ones may mimics the flat rotation curve.
+The interstellar clouds with cross-sections larger than stars may have almost circular orbits, and the derived rotation curve will be Keplerian.

 {\bf Key words: }{\it Galaxy kinematics and dynamics; dark matter }